microsoft/vscode-wiki/Issue-Tracking.md

 ## Inbox tracking and Issue triage
 New issues or pull requests submitted by the community are triaged by a team member.
 The team rotates the inbox tracker on a weekly basis.
+A bot assists the inbox tracker.

 ### Inbox Tracking